 Third, you could actually save on a new unit.
 Many HVAC companies offer to finance to clients who have a good credit standing.
 Ask your local HVAC company for special deals, payment plans, and affordable financing.

 Point Bay Fuel has been a leading HVAC service provider for many years, offering smart and affordable HVAC solutions for both commercial and residential properties.
 We provide a range of topnotch services from HVAC repairs and tune-ups to heating and cooling installations.
 Our stand out performance comes by way of our exemplary customer service, industry knowledge, and very affordable prices.

 To find out more about what we have to offer, call Point Bay Fuel today.
 You can schedule a convenient day for a checkup, and our professional technicians can assess your heating and cooling needs free of charge.
-Don’t wait for the end of the R22 phase-out period to make your decision.
+Don’t wait for your R22 unit to malfunction before addressing this situation.
 The sooner you can discuss your needs and concerns with us, the better we can serve you.
 Call us today.